Interactive Writing is one of the most powerful teaching strategies for teaching children how to: Compose; Record; Edit; and publish.

 - The first 8 words were written by volunteers or Miss S without too much discussion

 - Miss S revised the formation of the letters ‘h’, ‘f’ and ‘s’ and the children wrote each of these letters on their white boards.
-Because the lesson had moved so quickly they also practised the new high frequency words they had learned this week – ‘of, has, had and came’ on their little white boards.
+Because the lesson had moved so quickly they also practised the new high frequency words they had learned this week – ‘of, has, had, have and came’ on their little white boards.

 - The week’s text was read fluently before the children went to their desks to draw, talk and write *See comment above.